RutvijBhutaiya/McKinsey-Big-Data-Hackathon/README.md

 Now, Type 1 erroe : 1 - Specificity = 24%
 and Type 2 erroe : 1 - Sensitivity = 27%

 Type 1 error means, actually driver accepted the offer, but our model shows driver denied the offer.
-And type 2 erroe means
+And type 2 error means driver denied the offer, but our model predicts drived accepted the ride.
+NOw, from our perspective Type 2 error should be as small as possible for cab ride company.
+Because, if model predicts drivers acepts the offer and actually there is ndriver to accept the offer / or driver denied the ride offer, means loses of revenue for the cab ride company.

+In this model, PPV (Positive Predict Value) is 9% : PPV means

 In the following graph, we have shown two ROC (Receiver Operating Characteristic Curve) and AUC are 0.6464 and 0.5413